Terraonion-dev/SHSD3_NES/README.md

 This is a work in progress core for Super HD System 3 based on the open source FPGANES core: https://github.com/strigeus/fpganes

+Please note the WIP core does not work in RGB and many mappers are not yet supported

 ## SD card setup

 Copy the SYS folder to the root of the SD card.